ourlifeloop/marketing/src/cms/training-faqs/can-i-put-a-maintenance-request-in-for-my-resident.md

   Fill out the form and be sure to click the green “Submit” button at the bottom

   Once you have submitted a request you can check the status in the Maintenance tab.
 topics:
-  - family-portal
+  - connection-portal
   - main-page
 userTypes:
-  - family
+  - connection
 ---